What happened on this day, January 22 in Formula 1 history? Find out interesting facts and stories about Formula 1 on this day.

 1956

 During the opening race of the season, the 1956 Argentine Grand Prix, world champion Juan Manuel Fangio had to borrow the Ferrari of his teammate, Luigi Musso, after suffering engine trouble in practice.
 Despite this, he still secured pole.
 When more engine issues arose during the race, Fangio switched to Musso’s car again and drove it to victory.
-However, his win was contested by the Maserati team, who claimed that Fangio had been helped back onto the track after a spin by unauthorised individuals.
+However, his win was contested by the Maserati team, who claimed that Fangio had been helped back onto the track after a spin.
 The protest was dismissed by the race officials and the FIA.
 Jean Behra and Maserati teammate Mike Hawthorn finished second and third, respectively.

 1956 Argentine Grand Prix Results